-The seller is likely to need: (i) a licence from the OFT (and, following the transfer of responsibility to the FCA, from the FCA) under the CCA, since debt collection is a business that is specified as requiring a licence; and (ii) registration under the DPA.
-Where the seller continues to act as servicer with respect to residential mortgage loans it will be required to be authorised to perform such a role by the FSA (and, following transfer of responsibility to the FCA, the FCA).
-Any standby or replacement servicer will require the same licences and authorisations.
+The seller is likely to need: (i) a licence from the OFT under the CCA (and, following the transfer of responsibility to the FCA on 1

+April 2014, permission from the FCA to conduct certain creditrelated regulated activities (e.g. debt collection)), since debt collection is a business that requires a consumer credit licence; and (ii) registration under the DPA.
+Where the seller continues to act as servicer with respect to second-charge residential mortgage loans which are captured by consumer credit legislation (first-charge mortgage credit is subject to a separate FCA regime) it will be required to be authorised to perform such a role by the FCA.
+Any standby or replacement servicer will require the same licences and authorisations, before taking any action to enforce or collect monies owed under regulated credit agreements.